natiboston/EM-Token/README.md

 Note that in this case the ```balanceOf()``` method will only return the token balance amount without taking into account balances on hold or overdraft limits.
 Therefore a ```transfer``` may not necessarily succeed even if the balance as returned by ```balanceOf()``` is higher than the amount to be transferred, nor may it fail if the balance is low.
 Further down we will document some methods that retrieve the amount of _available_  funds, as well as the _net_ balance taking into account drawn overdraft lines

+TO DO: Check out ERC777 and extend this to comply with it, if appropriate

 ### _Holds_

 EM Tokens provide the possibility to perform holds on tokens.
 A hold is created with the following fields: